 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
-Gains and losses are recognised in consolidated statement of profit or loss when the asset is derecognised, modified or impaired.
+Gains and losses are recognised in the consolidated statement of profit or loss and other comprehensive income when the asset is derecognised, modified or impaired.
 This category is relevant to the Group.
 The Group's financial assets at amortised cost includes trade receivables, loans to employees and due from related parties included under other non-current financial assets.